Integrality and Gauge Dependence of Hennings TQFTs: Introduction and Main Results

-In the second main result of this paper we describe the behavior of Hennings TQFT functors with respect to {\em (strict) gauge transformations} of the coalgebra and quasi-triangular structure of $\H$.
+In the second major goal of this paper is to describe the behavior of Hennings TQFT functors with respect to {\em (strict) gauge transformations} of the coalgebra and quasi-triangular structure of $\H$.
 The notion of gauge transformations was introduced by Drinfeld in \cite{dr89} for quasi Hopf algebras, see also Section~XV.3 of \cite{ka94}.
 Here an invertible element $\F\in\H\otimes\H$ is used to define gauge transformed coproducts and R-matrices by $\Delta_{\F}(x)=\F\Delta(x)\F^{-1}$ and $\R_{\F}=\F_{21}\R\F^{-1}$.
 We denote by $\H_{\F}$ the ribbon Hopf algebra with the so transformed coproduct and $R$-matrix.

 In this article we confine ourselves to strict quasi-triangular Hopf algebras with trivial associators, which imposes an additional cocycle condition given in (\ref{eq-Fcocyle}).